 Open to all riders and horses.
 This is a timed event designed to replicate what a working ranch crew would do if they needed to sort cattle from a herd and pen those cattle for branding or shipping.
 Two-person team sorts 8-10 cattle in consecutive order.
 Team drives the cattle from one 45′ corral into another.
 The starting number is called out as riders cross from the middle section into the herd area.
 Teams are given a ‘no time’ if any other cow crosses into center or any sorted cattle come back to the herd.
 Time ends when the last cow goes through gate.
 If, during a run, the cattle are not handled in a manner conducive to good ranch practices, the team will be flagged out.
 This decision is at the discretion of the Judge.
 Ninety (90) second time limit.
 For more information on this event, click here for a link to a video.

 Open to all riders and horses.
 For the Youth divisions, at least one team member must be 17 or under.
 This is a timed event.
 Two-person teams send a cow through a number of “obstacles” in the arena, using panels as mock gates.
 The cow can go through each gate no more than 2 times, backwards or forwards.
 The team must also get the cow out of the arena before time is up.
 “Communication” for this event means talking, whistling, hand gestures, etc. Warning horn to be given at the 30 second mark.
-Three Divisions: ► Adult + 9-12 Youth (Both partners can communicate), ► Adult + 13-17 Youth (Only the youth partner can communicate) and ► Adult + Adult (No communication allowed).
+Three Divisions: ► Adult + Youth 12 & Under (Both partners can communicate), ► Adult + Youth 17 & Under (Only the youth partner can communicate) and ► Adult + Adult (No communication allowed).
 Two-and-a-half (2.5) minute time limit.

-Two divisions: Open and Limited Amateur.
+Two divisions: Open and Amateur.
 This is a judged event.
 This class contains a course of obstacles and is designed to show a horse’s willingness and ability to perform several tasks that might be asked of him in the course of a normal day’s ranch work.
 It may include obstacles such as crossing a bridge, dragging a log or picking up a slicker.
 Riders should be prepared to catch, bridle and mount their horse.
 Mounting block will be provided.
 Riders should also be prepared to perform gait transitions and rope a dummy.
 This class follows AQHA equipment rules, with the following addition- Horses of any age may be shown two-handed in a hackamore or snaffle.